 BALL FIELD LIABILITY WAIVER FORM

 If a party wishes to use the Lake Jane Estates’ ball field on behalf of an organized sports league or team, this Liability Waiver must be signed by the authorized officer or agent of the league.
 This Liability Waiver must be signed whether or not you are member of LJE.
 This Liability Waiver must be signed whether or not the ball field is reserved.
-Additionally, you must present a standard insurance policy for the group/organization.
+Additionally, you must provide LJE with a standard insurance policy for the group/organization.
 Lake Jane Estates does NOT provide insurance coverage.
 Your group/organization’s insurance policy must include:

 Name and date(s) of events being covered.